An Introduction to the Christian Faith and the church

 "You", your joys and your sorrows, your memories and your ambitions, your sense of personal identity and free will, are in fact no more than the behaviour of a vast assembly of nerve cells and their associated molecules.

-What follows could not be a comprehensive guide to Christian belief (something about which sincere Christians have disgreed, to the point of persecuting each other, as our opponents are quick to point out).
+What follows could not be a comprehensive guide to Christian belief (something about which sincere Christians have disgreed, to the point of persecuting each other, as critics are quick to point out).
 It's intended to give you some background information so that - we hope - you'll feel comfortable coming to a church service and begin finding out more about Christian faith and practice.
 We welcome visitors; coming along doesn't commit you to anything.

 Christianity is rational and consistent with science.
 The Christian church (the community of believers across all denominations) has centuries of experience of grappling with the deepest questions of meaning, value, purpose, and how we should live.
 Have a look.